-I am an Assistant Professor in the Department of Biostatistics, Yale University.
-I am also a faculty member in the Center for Methods in Implementation and Prevention Science (CMIPS).
+I am an Assistant Professor in the Department of Biostatistics at the Yale School of Public Health.
+I am also a faculty member in the Center for Methods in Implementation and Prevention Science (CMIPS) and the Yale Center for Analytical Sciences (YCAS).
 I received my Ph.D. in Biostatistics from Duke University in May, 2019.

 Address: Room 229, 135 College Street, New Haven, CT 06510